lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-01-15-Broken_proofs.md

 An early soundness bug in HOL88 also involved definitions.
 It was omitting to check that all the variables on the right hand side of the definition also appeared on the left-hand side.
+That leads to a contradiction trivially.
+A subtler error is to allow a definition where the right hand side is "more polymorphic" than the left and depends on some property of a type.

 I can still remember a soundness bug that I introduced into LCF 40 years ago.
-I was coding 𝛼-conversion: a function to test whether two λ-expressions were equivalent up to renaming of bound variables.
+I was coding *𝛼-conversion*: a function to test whether two λ-expressions were equivalent up to renaming of bound variables.
 For example, $\lambda x.x$ and $\lambda y.y$ are 𝛼-equivalent.
-But I was coding in LISP and used a popular optimisation of testing for pointer equality, overlooking that this made no sense for here.
+But I was coding in LISP and used a popular optimisation of testing for pointer equality, overlooking that it made no sense here.
 My code regarded $\lambda x.x$ and $\lambda y.x$ as equivalent.
 This sort of bug is particularly dangerous because it is in the kernel.

-I have no personal knowledge of any soundness bug in Rocq, but fortunately, the Rocq team maintain a [convenient list](https://github.com/rocq-prover/rocq/blob/master/dev/doc/critical-bugs.md) of critical bugs.
+I have never heard of any soundness bug in Rocq, but fortunately, the Rocq team maintain a [convenient list](https://github.com/rocq-prover/rocq/blob/master/dev/doc/critical-bugs.md) of critical bugs.
 It's scary, and you have to wonder what they did wrong.
 After all, Lean is based on a similar calculus